Home The City of Surrey BC Surrey’s Glades Garden Park

 Mother’s Day Event at Glades Garden

-Last year, the Mother’s Day celebrations took place on both May 13th and 14th from 10:00 am until 4:00 pm.
-Tickets had to be purchased online in advance for set timeslots.
-General admission was $7.50.
-Children under 12 years old entered for free but still needed a ticket.
+Last year Mother’s Day celebrations took place on both the Saturday and Sunday from 10:00 am until 4:00 pm.
+Admission in 2026 will likely be $8.75.
+Children under 12 years old enter for free but still need a ticket.

 Mother's Day in Vancouver